-Onions, garlic and other members of the allium genus such as leeks, chives, scallions and shallots have been shown to have antimicrobial, radioprotective, antithrombotic, hypolipidaemic, anti-inflammatory, antiarthritic and hypoglycemic effects, as well as improving immune function.
-Allium vegetables contain various substances reported to have anti-cancer effects, including quercetin, apigenin, fisetin, kaempferol, ajoene, diallyl disulfide and related chemicals, S-allylcysteine, dipropyl, and various thiosulfinates.
-Garlic is a good dietary source of the lignan enterolactone.
-Garlic has been shown to decrease DNA strand breaks induced by carcinogens, inhibit DNA and RNA synthesis in human cancer cells, retard the growth of cancer cells by causing cell cycle arrest and apoptosis, and suppress angiogenesis.
-Epidemiological studies have demonstrated an association between increased consumption of allium vegetables and a reduction in many different types of cancer, including cancer of the prostate, lung, endometrium, stomach, colon, bladder, esophagus, larynx, mouth, ovary, and liver, as well as melanoma, acute myeloid leukemia, and childhood acute leukemia.
+Onions, garlic and other members of the allium genus, such as leeks, chives, scallions and shallots, have been shown to have antimicrobial, radioprotective, antithrombotic, hypolipidaemic, anti-inflammatory, antiarthritic and hypoglycemic effects, as well as improving immune function.
+Epidemiological studies have demonstrated an association between increased consumption of allium vegetables and a reduction in many different types of cancer, including cancer of the breast, prostate, lung, endometrium, stomach, colon, bladder, esophagus, larynx, mouth, ovary, and liver, as well as melanoma, acute myeloid leukemia, and childhood acute leukemia.

 Breast cancer-related effects of eating onions and garlic

 Chives and garlic are good dietary sources of the lignan enterolactone.
 Postmenopausal women with breast cancer and a high intake of enterolactone have been found to be less likely to die from their breast cancer than those with a low intake.
 Enterolactone has also been found to increase the sensitivity of breast cancer cells to radiation, thereby potentially enhancing the treatment effects of radiotherapy.